mmmmmmmadman/MADZINE-MetaModule-repository/README.md

 # MADZINE - MetaModule Edition

 A comprehensive collection of music modules ported to the MetaModule platform, featuring sequencers, synthesizers, effects, and utilities for electronic music production.
+Developed in collaboration with Claude AI.

 ## Original VCV Rack Version